YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTHASHGENFAILED
 ------------------

-CRYPTHASHGENFAILED, Failed to generate cryptographic hash for symmetric key corresponding to file ffff. eeee
+CRYPTHASHGENFAILED, Could not generate cryptographic hash for symmetric key corresponding to file ffff. eeee

 Run Time Error: gtmcrypt plug-in reports that there is a problem with the hash function.